Get a free, no obligation personal loan quote with rates as low as 9.99%

 Post Office Box 20000, Station A

-If you are mailing the form to the Sudbury Tax Centre, you must print it and sign it as the payee.
+If you’re mailing the form to the Sudbury Tax Centre, you must print it and sign it as the payee.
 You must also ask a witness to sign it, who cannot be a family member, and include your name and address as well as the name and address of your witness.
-Send one form for each uncashed cheque.
+Make sure to only send one form for each uncashed cheque.

 Can my unclaimed cheques expire?